YoniGR94/Firefighter_wage_progres/firefighters_lm_wildfires.md

 We see significant effect of the year.

-finaly, now we will see the effect on the wage using the burned acres
+Finally, now we will see the effect on the wage using the burned acres in some models

 -   lm_CA: only in California